📄 Scan PDFs. ✍️ Transcribe handwriting. 🤖 Ask Claude anything. 🔒 Add a local pseudonymisation layer between your vault and the cloud.

 and save it as vault/finance/2026-04-summary.md

-This is the most powerful use case β a session that spans multiple notes:
+The most powerful use case — a session that spans multiple notes:

 # Step 1: mask vault notes, save the session_id